-The car was mine to drive and keep for the full 24-hour rental, and I took advantage of the time I had with that beautiful convertible by driving up and down PCH in Malibu, through the Topanga Canyon, then back to LA.
+The car was mine to drive and keep for the full 24-hour rental.
+So I took advantage of the time I had with my rental by driving up and down PCH in Malibu, through the Topanga Canyon, then back to LA.

-Around one hour before the trip ended, Turo sent me a reminder text letting me know that the trip was about to end and that I needed to prepare to return the car and fill it with as much gas as I had used.
+Around one hour before the trip ended, Turo sent me a reminder text informing me that the trip was about to end and that I needed to prepare to return the car and fill it with as much gas as I had used.

-Was Turo worth it?
+My review: Was Turo worth it?

 How much did Turo cost me?